Pension Refund for Nationals of Chile

 Intergovernmental Social Security Agreements

-Specifically, these agreements state that as a citizen of Chile living in Germany as a tax resident, you are eligible for a German retirement pension after a contribution period of 60 months.
+In particular, these agreements state that as a citizen of Chile who is resident for tax purposes in Germany, you are entitled to a German old-age pension after a contribution period of 60 months.

-This means that if you live in the EU/UK, or if you have paid into the German pension system for at least 60 months, you will not be eligible for a Pension contribution refund.
-This is because you are entitled to a German pension and the agreement allows you to make voluntary contributions even if you do not benefit directly from them.
+This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Pension contribution refund.
+This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.

 If you do not meet the pension eligibility criteria and live outside the EU or UK, you may be eligible for a pension refund 24 months after your last contribution.